TheBrianGuy/EasySWFSender/README.md

 ## Overview

-Host your own form sender for all your static websites with EasyStaticWebsiteFormSender.
+Host your own form sender for all your static websites with EasySWFSender (Easy-Static-Website-Form-Sender).
 Fork this app and upload to Heroku and you'll have a form sender that you can use with all your static websites.

 Once you've got it up and running on your server, it's as easy as: